 For more information, visit thevillagetc.com.

 Boardman Lake Trail

-A state-maintained trail, Muncie Lake Pathway extends for 11.5 miles through farm country and woodlands off Rennie Lake Road in Traverse City.
+A state-maintained trail, Muncie Lakes Pathway extends for 11.5 miles through farm country and woodlands off Rennie Lake Road in Traverse City.
 Consistent trail markings and grooming makes the route popular in all four seasons—it’s as common to see cross-country skiers out in the winter as it is to see bikers in the summer.
 The trail consists of five loops ranging in size from .95 to 5.35 miles long, offering a variety of options for novices and experts alike.
-Allow yourself plenty of time to get back and forth on the pathways, however, there are no facilities along the trail.
+Allow yourself plenty of time to get back and forth on the pathways.
+Keep in mind that there are no restroom facilities along the trail.